 Recommended by Helen from Helen on Her Holiday

-When it comes to the best cities in Spain, and the best places to visit in Spain for first timers, you really want to consider Valencia!
-Valencia has absolutely everything you could wish for in a Spanish city break; lots of interesting things to see, great food and a lively and exciting city life.
+When it comes to the best cities in Spain, and the best places to visit in Spain for first-timers, you really want to consider Valencia!
+Valencia has absolutely everything you could wish for in a Spanish city break; lots of interesting things to see, great food and lively and exciting city life.
 The old town and cathedral are as beautiful as the ones you’ll find in Seville or Barcelona, but there’s fabulous, otherworldly modern architecture too in the form of the City of Arts and Sciences.
 There are also many hidden gems in Valencia to explore!

 The City of Arts and Sciences in Valencia sits at one end of the city’s winding, 9km-long urban park, the Turia Gardens.
 The park’s unusual form nods to its past; it’s the old river bed of the Turia river which was diverted in the 1950s after a devastating flood.
 The old bridges still cross the park, while different zones for relaxation, play, culture, and sport make it one of Spain’s most interesting green spaces.